feelinglovelynow/ace-graph-database/README.md

     * When doing a node or relationship mutation, provide a value of `'now'` to tell Ace to add the `isoString` now date as the value, example:
         * `{ id: 'InsertNode', nodeName: 'Movie', x: { name: 'The Matrix', createdAt: 'now' } }`
 ### Schema
-* Defines how Ace graph data is structured, by defining the nodes, relationships and properties
+* Defines how your graph is structured, by defining the nodes, relationships and properties
+* Is stored in your graph, at the key `$schema` to ease migrations
+* Thanks to `ace schemaToFile`, your schema may also be easilly stored in a file in a JSON file, in your backend source control, like `Prisma`
 ### `ace()`
-* How to communicate with Ace Graph Databases
+* Takes 1 parameter, an options object and this options object is the `Ace Query Language` or the `Ace Options`
+* Supports / Default:
+    * Responds with requested nodes, relationships and properties, similair to GraphQL but rather then string template queries and mutations, Typesafe intellisense via JSDoc Typedefs (comments) (not in build) and TypeScript types (not in build) (but super helpful during development)
+    * To limit round trips, multiple sequential queries may be performed in the array request order
+* Typically ORMs unite your databse with JavaScript, but now 1 function supports this!
+* May also be called via HTTP at `[ host ]/ace`

+## 🕰️ Origin Story
+1. Java SQL Strings
+1. PHP SQL Strings
+1. Node SQL Strings
+1. Mongoose
+1. Dgraph
+1. Prisma
+1. Drizzle
+1. Durable Objects
+1. Ace

 ## 🎁 All Our Packages